Skip to main content

-Indigenous Australian, Herbert ROBERTS, 1st Queensland Reinforcements, Egypt
+Indigenous Australian, Herbert Roberts, 1st Queensland Reinforcements, Egypt

 Herbert (Bert) Roberts was born at Huntley Station, near Clermont, in 1896 to William Roberts, a Scotsman and Annie.
 When he volunteered to serve with the first AIF in February 1918 he named as his next of kin his sister Mary Roberts, care of Mr & Mrs Jackie, Hillview, Beaudesert.
 His brother Harry Roberts #50278 had previously enlisted the month before.

-1st Queensland Reinforcements Egypt, 1918.
-Photograph features several Aboriginal soldiers - believed to include: Willie Allen (50246), Glen Combarngo (50248), Herbert Roberts (50265), Patrick Brady (50271), John Lewis (50276), Harry Roberts (50278), and Alexander Stanley (50280).
+This photograph features several Aboriginal soldiers - believed to include: Willie Allen (50246), Glen Combarngo (50248), Herbert Roberts (50265), Patrick Brady (50271), John Lewis (50276), Harry Roberts (50278), and Alexander Stanley (50280).
 No further details on which names match which soldier.

-Herbert had his photograph taken with other men destined for the Light Horse Regiments, but he was never to embark with them.
+Herbert Roberts had his photograph taken with other men destined for the Light Horse Regiments, but he was never to embark with them.
 He was granted 'home leave' prior to embarkation from 4 - 6 March to say farewell to his family, however in May 1918 he sprained his left ankle.
 While off-duty at Lytton Camp, Roberts, who was just short of 6ft tall was enjoying a game of 'hop step & jump' when he twisted his ankle causing it to swell and become rather painful.
 He was admitted to the Camp Clearing Hospital, Enoggera but refused further treatment.

-Later the next moth he was discovered absent without leave for less than a day and fined for his actions.
+Later the next month he was discovered absent without leave for less than a day and fined for his actions.
 Herbert Roberts was no longer considered suitable to contribute to the AIF and was recommended for discharge, medically unfit, 21 June 1918.
 Herbert (Bert) returned to his family in Hillview, many of whom were later removed to the Aboriginal mission at Barambah, now known as Cherbourg.

 Read more ...